Some of us distrust God because we disagree with his moral values.

 Natural Inclination

 God embodies moral truth.
 His values emanate from his character.
-God created us in his image, which means he gave us a flawless nature that was designed to uphold his moral code.
+He created us in his image with a flawless nature that was designed to uphold his moral code.

-Our nature became corrupt when Adam and Eve sinned.
-Now we tend to supplant God’s moral code with our own, so we can justify doing whatever we want, whenever we want.
+Human nature became corrupt when Adam and Eve sinned.
+We now supplant God’s moral code with our own as necessary to justify doing whatever we want, whenever we want.

-We would like to think that God concurs with our moral values since we are products of his handiwork, and he loves us unconditionally.
+We would like to believe that God concurs with our moral values, as we are the product of his handiwork, and he loves us unconditionally.
 But this is untrue.

-God’s internal consistency would not allow him to create us in his image, with a nature that opposes the moral values emanating from his character.
+God’s internal consistency would not allow him to create us in his image and then give us a nature that opposes the moral values emanating from his character.

 And the unconditional aspect of God’s love does not constitute an endorsement of the moral values embraced by our corrupt nature.

-Instead, our natural inclination to subvert God’s moral code confirms that the flawless nature he initially gave us has been marred by sin.
+Instead, our natural inclination to subvert God’s moral code confirms that the flawless nature he initially gave Adam and Eve has been marred by sin.

 Moral Relativism